arshaqK/Leave-Management-System/README.md

 6. **Deactivation instead of deletion** — Employees are never deleted from the system.
 They are deactivated (status set to `Inactive`) to preserve historical leave data.

-7. **Email notifications are optional** — Email notifications are implemented but require valid Gmail SMTP credentials.
-If credentials are not configured, the system logs a warning and continues without sending emails.

-8. **Overlapping leave validation** — An employee cannot submit a new leave request that overlaps in dates with an existing Pending or Approved request.

-9. **End date validation** — The end date of a leave request must be on or after the start date.

-10. **Reason minimum length** — Leave request reasons must be at least 10 characters.

-11. **CORS** — The backend is configured to accept requests from `http://localhost:5173` and `http://172.19.174.148:5173`.
+7. **CORS** — The backend is configured to accept requests from `http://localhost:5173` and `http://172.19.174.148:5173`.
 Update `grails-app/conf/spring/resources.groovy` if your frontend runs on a different origin.

-12. **Session-based authentication** — The system uses Spring Security session cookies (JSESSIONID) for authentication.
+8. **Session-based authentication** — The system uses Spring Security session cookies (JSESSIONID) for authentication.
 The React frontend sends credentials via form POST and maintains the session using `withCredentials: true` on all API calls.

 ---